 Maya Lin broke barriers at age 21 when her design for the Vietnam Veterans Memorial in Washington, D.C. was selected.
 At the time, Lin was still pursuing her undergraduate degree from Yale University.
 Lin has gone on to design other memorials, public and private buildings, and sculptures, but is most passionate about raising awareness of the environment in urban spaces.

 Sacagawea is known for her contributions to Lewis and Clark’s expeditions in the American West.
-A Lemhi Shoshone woman, Sacagawea traveled thousands of miles from North Dakota to the Pacific Ocean, establishing cultural contracts with Native Americans along the way.
+A Lemhi Shoshone woman, Sacagawea traveled thousands of miles from North Dakota to the Pacific Ocean, establishing cultural contacts with Native Americans along the way.
 She has become a symbol of women’s worth and independence.

 Oprah Winfrey became North America’s first multi-billionaire black woman and has been ranked as the top black philanthropist in American history.
-Winfrey is widely recognized for her influence on society through media, like with her talk show, The Oprah Winfrey Show, and namesake magazines.
+Winfrey is widely recognized for her influence on society through media, with her talk show, The Oprah Winfrey Show, and namesake magazines.

 Elaine Chao became the first Asian American woman to serve in a presidential cabinet when she was appointed as secretary of labor in 2001.
 Chao aimed to improve overtime regulations for workers and worked for more secure regulations for unions and workers’ retirements before taking on the role of secretary of transportation.